rajeshvkothari/oom/Internal/NEW_GIN_README.md

     ------------
 	These servers are required for deploying ORAN models.

+	Note :
-	Note : All three AWS VMs(Bonap Server, ric Server and nonrtric Server) will be used in build-workflow run and only 'ric Server' and 'nonrtric Server' will be used in argo-workflow run.
+	  All three AWS VMs(Bonap Server, ric Server and nonrtric Server) will be used in the deployment of model with 'puccini-workflow' engine.
+Only 'ric Server' and 'nonrtric Server' will be used in the deployment of model with 'argo-workflow' engine.

 	 - Create three AWS VMs in the Ohio region with names as follows use the following specifications and SSH it using putty by using cciPrivateKey: